 Perhaps through Peretz’s encouragement, Dinezon begins to publish again.
 His book Even negef, oder a shtein in veg (A Stumbling Block in the Path) is published in Vilna.

-Dinezon intends Bakante bilder to be the first in a series of books in a “penny library” that will bring Jewish readers stories of substance in Yiddish (called “zhargon”—jargon—at the time.)
+Dinezon intends Bakante bilder to be the first in a series of books in a “penny library” that will bring Jewish readers stories of substance in Yiddish.

-This same year Sholem Aleichem must cease publication of Di yidishe folks-bibliotek after suffering major losses from the Russian stock market crash.
+This same year Sholem Aleichem must cease publication of Di yidishe folks-bibliotek after suffering major losses in a Russian stock market crash.

 Dinezon’s book, Hershele, is published.